pizlonator/fil-c-website/source/gimso.md

 `alloca` returns a flight pointer with the newly allocated capability and the intval initialized to the lower bounds.

+Note that in practice, `alloca`s may be allocated on the stack, if the compiler can prove that they do not escape.

 # Calls

 In LLVM IR, calling a function means calling a pointer to a function.
 If the function call is direct, then semantically we are still calling a pointer to a function; it's just that the pointer is a link-time constant.
 This section discusses the semantics of calling a pointer to a function.
 The next section is about linking.